Departamento-de-Engenharia-Informatica/lei-24-s2-1dkl-g134/docs/sprintC/us020/01.requirements-engineering/Readme.md

 ### 1.1.
 User Story Description

-As a Green Space Manager, I want to know which piece(s) of equipment is/are used in each day.
+As a Green Space Manager, I want to a new green space

 ### 1.2.
 Customer Specifications and Clarifications

 **From the specifications document:**

-> Consider that the park has the following equipment: walking paths, children’s playground, picnic area, and exercise machines (gymnastics equipment).
-At the park exit there is an electronic device with a list of all the equipment, in which the user(s) must indicate the equipment they used that day.

-> In the file ”EquipmentUsed.csv” the choices of 1000 users are recorded.
-Make a pie chart representing, in percentage, the use of each piece of equipment.
+> The Green Space Manager should be able to input the name, type (garden, medium-sized park, or large-sized park), and area of each green space into the system.

+> The system should store this information and confirm the successful registration of the green space..

 **From the client clarifications:**

-> **Question:** None.
+> **Question:**
+To register a green space, what is the criteria needed to classify it as a medium-sized park or a large-sized park?
 >
-> **Answer:** None.
+> **Answer:** It's a GSM responsability to decide the classification.

 ### 1.3.
 Acceptance Criteria

-* **AC1:** The pie chart is successfully created, accurately represents the registered data, and is presented to the user.
+* **AC1:** The green space information (name, type, and area) is successfully stored in the system.
+* **AC2:** A confirmation message is displayed upon successful registration of the green space.
 ### 1.4.
 Found out Dependencies

 * None.